In this guide, we’ll be discussing everything you need to know about how to take your own headshot (DIY headshots).

 Professional headshots are more formal than DIY headshots, and they are typically done in a studio setting.

-They involve picking out the right outfit (e.g., shirt, dress), styling hair, applying make-up or facial hair (if necessary), etc.
+They involve picking the right outfit (e.g., shirt, dress), styling hair, applying make-up or facial hair (if necessary), etc.

 3. Retouching